yashkant/vilbert-textvqa/README.md

 ```

 ## Result Files
-We also share the result files generated from above runs which could be submitted to the EvalAI challenge server to obtain the following results:
+We share result files from above runs which could be submitted to the EvalAI challenge server to obtain the results in the paper:

   Method  |  val   |  test-dev   |  test-std  |
  ------- | ------ | ------ | ------ |